Webbist-dev/strapi-redirects/README.md

 Define your redirect types with clear descriptions, for instance:

-- 301 Moved Permanent: The resource has moved permanently to a new URL.
+- moved_permanently_301: The resource has moved permanently to a new URL.
-- 302 Temporary: The resource is temporarily located at a different URL.
+- found_302: The resource is temporarily located at a different URL.
-- 307 Found: Temporarily moved to a new URL with the same method used.
+- temporary_redirect_307: Temporarily moved to a new URL with the same method used.
-- 410 Gone: The resource is permanently removed and won't be available again.
+- gone_410: The resource is permanently removed and won't be available again.
-- 451 Unavailable For Legal Reasons: Access to the resource is restricted due to legal reasons.
+- unavailable_for_legal_reasons_451: Access to the resource is restricted due to legal reasons.

 ## Contributions